Treats infections that are caused by bacteria. This medicine is a fluoroquinolone antibiotic.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of kidney problems, liver disease, heart disease, heart attack, heart rhythm problems (such as QT prolongation), bradycardia (slow heartbeat), hypokalemia (low blood potassium), stroke, or seizures.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, kidney disease, liver disease, a history of seizures, epilepsy, head injury, or stroke.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

 - Your tendons may be more easily injured while you are using this medicine.
 This risk of tendon injury may be greater in children.
 Call your doctor if you have pain or swelling in your knee, ankle, shoulder, elbow, hand, or wrist.
 You may need to stop using this medicine.

 - If you have severe diarrhea, ask your doctor before taking any medicine to stop the diarrhea.

 - This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.